-Barbecue joints will sell 1 bone as a big, hearty serving, and that's how I serve them at home.
-If you're feeding people with smaller appetities, you can cut the meat from the bone and serve two people per bone.
+Barbecue joints will sell one bone as a big, hearty serving, and that’s how I serve them at home.
+If you’re feeding people with smaller appetites, you can cut the meat from the bone and serve two people per bone.

-Photo 1 shows a Cryovac package of two 3-bone slabs of beef chuck short ribs.
+The first photo above shows a Cryovac package of two 3-bone slabs of beef chuck short ribs.
 The package weighed about 15 pounds and cost $68.
-And yes, that's a 12" ruler alongside the package for scale.
+And yes, that’s a 12″ ruler alongside the package for scale.